Tara

 Tara features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 62.3% of all households, including 21.8% couples with children, 28.8% couples without children, and 10.3% single parent families.
-Non-family households comprise the remaining 37.7%, with lone person households at 32.7% and group households accounting for 4.9%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 62.3% of all households, including 21.8% couples with children, 28.8% couples without children, and 10.3% single parent families.
+Non-family households consist of the remaining 37.7%, with lone person households at 32.7% and group households making up 4.9%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households